HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 While srcset and sizes provides us with the tooling to help provide browsers with images which are dimensionally more suited for a given viewport, device and layout - the Picture element gives us further capabilities to provide more sophisticated media strategies including leveraging more effective image formats, and empowering us to explore Art Direction for our media too.

-##### Picture: Format Switching
+##### Picture: format switching

-While there are some services and imageCDNs which can provide auto-format switching from a single image reference, we can also achieve similar behaviours using standard markup with the picture element.
+While there are some services and image CDNs which can provide auto-format switching from a single image reference, we can also achieve similar behaviours using standard markup with the picture element.

 ```html
 <picture>